Candidate Endorsement Process

 Back to Policies

-- If the candidate is interested in seeking Capital District DSA’s endorsement, the Electoral Committee will create a questionnaire with input from the chapter as a whole and send it to all candidates in the race.
-The candidate will be given a deadline by which they must return the questionnaire if they wish to continue seeking the chapter’s endorsement.
+- The Electoral Committee will send a questionnaire to all candidates who have met the endorsement petition requirement.
+The candidates will be given a deadline by which they must return the questionnaire if they wish to continue seeking the chapter’s endorsement.

-- After voting has concluded, the ballots will be counted and the chapter’s decision announced to the general body.
+- After voting has concluded, the ballots will be counted and the chapter’s decision announced to the chapter membership.